Maurice Gross: Contributions

 Gross's work, and that of the LADL, gives priority to the principles of methodological rigor, respect for data, empirical observation, comprehensive coverage of a language, and reproducibility of experiments.
 A systematic description of simple sentences of French yielded a dictionary based on the syntax identifying properties of words salient for parsing and grammatical tagging, and providing a reasoned and detailed classification of most of the elements of the French language.
 Indeed, before generative grammar adopted the Projection Principle or the Theta criterion, Gross had undertaken the systematic investigation of the interdependence of lexical entries and grammatical rules.
-It was for this reason that his methods and results were given the name lexicon-grammar.
+It was for this reason that his methods and results were given the name Lexicon-Grammar.
 His students have verified this working hypothesis in many typologically diverse languages, including not only Romance languages and German, but also Modern Greek, Korean, Arabic, Malagasy, and other languages.

 The work of the LADL was greatly enhanced by the use of computers, beginning in the 1980s.
 One result was a morpho-syntactic "electronic dictionary" of French.
 In parallel, taking finite automata as the competence model of language, Gross developed the concept of local grammar.
-Local grammars, consisting of finite automata coupled with morpho-syntactic dictionaries, support automatic text analysis by the closed-source Intex software developed by Max Silberztein and, after Maurice Gross's life by the open source Unitex conceived by the Gaspard-Monge Computer Science Laboratory (LIGM) and the open source NooJ software developed at the Université de Franche-Comté.
+Local grammars, consisting of finite automata coupled with morpho-syntactic dictionaries, support automatic text analysis by the closed-source Intex software developed by Max Silberztein and, after Maurice Gross's life by the open source Unitex implemented by the Gaspard-Monge Computer Science Laboratory (LIGM) and the open source NooJ software developed at the Université de Franche-Comté.

 Concurrently, Gross was working on problems that he considered fundamental to linguistics, although they had long been neglected in the field, such as lexical ambiguity, idioms and collocations, and "support verb" constructions.
 In 1976 he discovered the "double scan" property of certain support verb constructions, which systematically identifies idioms.
 Gross's computer-assisted research on large amounts of linguistic material led to a picture of language as an instrument that is freely manipulated yet highly constrained idiomatically, a result that is consistent with the distinction between the Idiom Principle and the Open Choice Principle found by corpus linguist John McHardy Sinclair (1933 -2007).
 Gross described the organization of language as a lexicon-grammar, and argued that any grammar must fail if its formalization fails to take into account its dependence on the lexicon.
 He demonstrated that to fully describe a language one must collect a huge quantity of tagged word combinations.

 The facts registered in the dictionaries and grammars resulting from such collection are useful for natural language processing and in particular for deep linguistic processing.

 Gross's students include Alain Guillet, Christian Leclère, Gilles Fauconnier, Morris Salkoff, Joëlle Gardes, Bertrand du Castel, Annibale Elia, Jean-Pierre Sueur, Laurence Danlos, Hong Chai-song, Cheng Ting-au, Claude Muller, Eric Laporte, Denis Maurel, Max Silberztein, Tita Kyriacopoulou, Elisabete Ranchhod, Anne Abeillé, Mehryar Mohri, Emmanuel Roche, Nam Jee-sun, Jean Senellart, and Cédrick Fairon.